ImproPhoto/pymicmac/README.md

 MicMac is a photogrammetric suite which contains many different tools to execute photogrammetric workflows.
 In short, a photogrammetric workflow contains at least:

- - (1) tie-points extraction: extraction of key features in images and cross-match between different images to detect tie-points (points in the images that represent the same physical locations).
+ - Tie-points detection: key point features, representing the same physical locaitons, are extracted and cross-matched between different images.

- - (2) Bundle block adjustment: estimation of camera positions and orientations and of calibration parameters.
+ - Bundle block adjustment: the camera positions and orientations are estimated and the parameters calibrated.

- - (3) Dense image matching: 3D projection of image pixels to produce the dense point cloud.
+ - Dense image matching: The detected tie-points are matched and 3D projected to produce the dense point cloud.
 The 3D points are back projected in the images to correct for projective deformation.
 This creates a metrically correct True-orthophoto.

-In MicMac (1) is usually done with Tapioca, (2) is done with (Tapas) and (3) is done with Malt, Tawny and Nuage2Ply.
+The MicMac suite contains several tools dedicated to each of the steps of the programmatic worflow.
+The tie-point detection is done with `Tapioca`, the bundle block adjustment is done with `Tapas` and the dense matching and point cloud generation is done with `Malt`, `Tawny` and `Nuage2Ply`.

 pymicmac provides the tool `micmac-run-workflow` to run photogrammetric workflows with a sequence of MicMac commands.
 The tool uses the sequential commands execution tool of pycoeman which is configured with a XML configuration file that defines a chain of MicMac commands to be executed sequentially.
 During the execution of each command the CPU/MEM/disk usage of the MicMac-related processes is monitored.
-The tool can be configured to run a whole photogrammetric workflow at once, or to run it split in pieces (recommended), for example by (1) tie-points extraction, (2) bundle block adjustment and (3) dense image matching.
+The tool can be configured to run a whole photogrammetric workflow at once, or to run it split in pieces (recommended), for example by tie-points extraction, bundle block adjustment and dense image matching.
 More information in [Instructions](#instructions) section.

-In section [Large image sets](#large-image-sets) we provide some tips on how to use MicMac and pymicmac for processing large image sets using distributed computing for (1) the tie-points extraction and (3) the dense image matching, and tie-points reduction for (2) the bundle block adjustment.
+In section [Large image sets](#large-image-sets) we provide some tips on how to use MicMac and pymicmac for processing large image sets using distributed computing for the tie-points extraction and the dense image matching, and tie-points reduction for the bundle block adjustment.

 A step-by-step tutorial is also available in [Tutorial](https://github.com/ImproPhoto/pymicmac/tree/master/docs/TUTORIAL.md).